devcontainers/spec/proposals/devcontainer-features-distribution.md

 ### Directly Reference Tarball

-A feature can be referenced directly in a `devcontainer.json` file by an HTTP URI that points to the tarball from the [package step](#packaging).
+A feature can be referenced directly in a user's [`devcontainer.json`](/docs/specs/devcontainer-reference.md#devcontainerjson) file by an HTTP URI that points to the tarball from the [package step](#packaging).